New Administration

 President Donald Trump took office on January 20, 2025 and since then, the new administration has issued a number of Executive Orders that indicate a shift in previous federal funding priorities.
 As a result of these changes, your awarded projects and those awaiting funding from federal agencies and sponsors may be impacted.

-As federal agencies and sponsors pivot and adapt to these significant developments, the Office of Research Services (ORS) will continue to provide guidance, updates and information to relevant and important resources to help our researches and staff successfully navigate this uncharted funding landscape.
+As federal agencies and sponsors pivot and adapt to these significant developments, the Office of Research Services (ORS) will continue to provide guidance, updates and information to relevant and important resources to help our researchers and staff successfully navigate this uncharted funding landscape.

 • ORS will continue to submit proposals.